April 25th, 2018

 In order to increase the predictability of projects, executives must first and foremost address the human factor and culture within their organization.
 By institutionalizing and incentivizing proactive behaviors no longer driven by outcome-centric Variance Analysis but instead by Predictability Analysis.

 CII introduced the Predictability Index to help organizations do just that.
 The predictability index measures a project team’s ability to accurately and timely predict cost and schedule performance by assessing three core competencies:

 - Deviations at completion

 Furthermore, organizations that measure and assess predictability are able to utilize predictability as a benchmarking metric.
-This allows them to analyze and track predictability against variables such as business unit, project size, geographic sector, team leadership etc. Additionally, the benchmarking of predictability performance is also perceived as a reinforcing message within itself, promoting behavioral shifts in the organization that emphasize trust, transparency, alignment, and timely disclosure of project performance information (Back and Grau).
+This allows them to analyze and track predictability against variables such as business unit, project size, geographic sector, team leadership etc. Additionally, the benchmarking of predictability performance is perceived as a reinforcing message within itself, promoting behavioral shifts in the organization that emphasize trust, transparency, alignment, and timely disclosure of project performance information (Back and Grau).

 It’s no coincidence that in addition to productivity and predictability, the construction industry also lags other sectors in technology adoption.
 Deloitte notes that Construction invests just 1.5% of revenue into IT, less than half of the average for all industries.
 Further, KPMG reported that two-thirds of surveyed firms don’t use advanced data analytics to monitor project-related estimation and performance.